Diary of Wing Commander Edward Lloyd Fleming, January 1944- January 1945 - Part 2

 I went across to tea.
 After tea I went to

-the pictures & saw "There's always a woman"
+the pictures & saw "There's Always a Woman"

-It was fair but the other "King steps out"
+It was fair but the other "King steps Out"

-was [[?]]
+was punk.
 I came back & heard Greig's

 1st Concerto & then came to the hut.
 Ken &